Bear hunting: Meat

-In the Middle Ages, the eating of bear meat was considered more a symbolic than culinary act.
+In Medieval Europe, the eating of bear meat was considered more a symbolic than culinary act.
 The paws and thigh of the bear were considered the best parts.
-It was consumed in traditional Russian (Siberian) and Ainu culture.
-Polar bears are a primary source of food for Inuit.
+It was consumed in traditional Russian, Native Siberian, and Ainu cultures.
+Polar bear are a primary source of food for Inuit.
 Polar bear meat is usually baked or boiled in a soup or stew.
 It is never eaten raw.
 Polar bear liver is inedible, as it contains large amounts of vitamin A and is highly toxic.
-Bear meat, with its greasy, coarse texture and sweet flavor, has tended to receive mixed reviews.
-Bear meat should be thoroughly cooked as it can carry a parasitic infection known as trichinella and is potentially lethal to humans.
+Bear meat should be thoroughly cooked as it can carry a parasitic infection known as Trichinella and is potentially lethal to humans.
 It is the single biggest vector of trichinosis in North America.

-Flavor is extremely variable and dependent on the age and diet of the bear.
-The best meat apparently comes from two-year-old bears which eat more berries than fish.
+The taste of bear is extremely variable and dependent on the age and diet of the animal.
+Bears fed on fish will have the most disagreeable, rancid flavor, which has led to a poor reputation of the meat as a whole, however more omnivorous or plant-based diets introduce a highly desirable, venison-like sweetness and depth to the meat.
+The best meat apparently comes from two-year-old bear which eat more berries than fish.
+Bear features notably in Indigenous North American cuisine.
+Cree writer Joshua Whitehead wrote of the spiritual dimensions of eating bear meat in an autobiographical essay.

 Fat

+Bear fat has been used historically in Europe to treat baldness, being mentioned in the writings of numerous physicians such as Nicholas Culpepper.
+The logo of perfume brand Atkinsons of London is a bear, in reference to their popular 'bears grease' product.

-Bear fat has historically been used as cooking oil by both American settlers and Native Americans.
+It has historically been used as cooking oil and medicine by both American settlers and Native Americans.
 Bear fat can also be used as lamp fuel, with 40–50 grams being sufficient to last up to an hour.
-Some Native American tribes used bear fat as a form of medicine.

 Traditional Chinese medicine

 Traditional Chinese medicine makes use of bear bile and bear paws.
-Many bears are hunted or poached just to harvest their paws and gall bladders.
+Many bear are hunted or poached just to harvest their paws and gall bladders.

 History

 In Europe of the late Middle Ages, the eating of bear meat was an aristocratic activity.
 In Tyrol and Piedmont, the village communities had to hand in a set number of bear paws to the local lord every year.

+In the 1890s, nobles from Germany and Partitioned Poland could import and hunt bears from the Russian Empire for 100-150 rubles per bear.